Fix: Field ‘browser’ doesn’t contain a valid alias configuration

 5. Run the code again.

 Making typing mistakes in the code or entering the wrong values is another reason for the error under discussion.
-Sometimes everything else could be right, but there would be a small syntax error in the code that was ruining the bundling process.
+Sometimes everything else may be right, but there could be a small syntax error in the code that ruins the bundling process.

 Follow the steps below to review your syntax in Webpack: